 A separate ticket is required to visit the Graduation tour, and this is currently priced at 9zl per adult.

 Wieliczka Salt Mine offers accommodation both above and below ground.
 The underground accommodation is believed to have health benefits due to the purity of the air underground, and ensuring a highly restful sleep.

-There is also a health resort offering professional medical services and treatments, especially focused around respiratory issues and asthma, but also treating a range of other conditions.
-Or simply providing a restful place for rejuvenation.
+There is also a health resort offering professional medical services and treatments, especially focused around respiratory issues and asthma.
+They also treat a range of other conditions as well as simply providing a restful place for rejuvenation.